Comparisons12 min read

 User Interface & Ease of Use

-Beehiiv wins this one, honestly.
-The editor is clean, the onboarding is opinionated in a good way, and you can realistically send your first newsletter within 20 minutes of signing up.
-ConvertKit's interface has improved with the Kit rebrand, but the automation builder — while powerful — has a steeper learning curve for new users who just want to write and send.
+Beehiiv wins here.
+The editor is clean, the onboarding is smart and straightforward, and you can realistically send your first newsletter in 20 minutes of signing up.
+ConvertKit's interface has gotten better with the Kit rebrand, but the automation builder — while powerful — has a steeper learning curve if you just want to write and send without getting too technical.

-Here's the deal: ConvertKit still feels like software built for marketers.
+Look, ConvertKit still feels like software built for marketers.
 Beehiiv feels like software built for writers.
-That's not a knock on ConvertKit — it's just a different design philosophy, and depending on which camp you're in, it matters a lot.
+That's not a criticism of ConvertKit — it's just a different approach.
+Which one clicks for you depends on what you do.

 Core Features

-This is where you really need to think hard about your specific use case.
+This is where you really need to think about what you actually need.

 • Automation sequences and conditional logic